 a.
 Public Offering Funds

 Public Offering Funds mean the funds that local governments will raise by issuing their security certificates through markets.
 Local governments are urged to take greater responsibility for their administrative and fiscal management in line with the promotion of decentralization.

 1 Joint-LGBs, etc.

 i.
-Joint-LGBs

-In FY2003, local governments started offering Joint-LGBs to reduce costs and to secure stable financing by increasing the lot size of issuance.
-"Joint-LGBs" are issued every month under the name of local governments, and the bonds are the joint debt of local governments based on Article 5-7 of the "Local Government Finance Act".

-ii.
-Citizen Participatory-type Public Offering LGB

-Since March 2002, apart from "Nationwide Public Offering LGB," "Citizen Participatorytype Public Offering LGB" have been issued.
-This is not only to diversify financing methods of public offerings targeting at individual investors but also to encourage the residents' participation in local government.
-The ordinary account is an account category used uniformly for local public finance statistics, combining the general account and special accounts excluding municipal enterprise accounts and eliminating moves between relevant accounts.
+Joint-LGBs In FY2003, local governments started offering Joint-LGBs to reduce costs and to secure stable financing by increasing the lot size of issuance.
+"Joint-LGBs" are issued every month under the name of local governments, and the bonds are the joint debt of local governments based on Article 5-7 of the "Local Government Finance Act." ii.
+Citizen Participatory-type Public Offering LGBs Since March 2002, apart from "Nationwide Public Offering LGBs," "Citizen Participatory-type Public Offering LGBs" have been issued.
+This is not only to diversify financing methods of public offerings targeting individual investors but also to encourage the residents' participation in local government.